 Our process starts with proposing interesting places and highlighting those on the research map.
 From those marked places, we pick one and visit the site together or alone.
 We all individually write down our first impressions, reflected experiences and build a foundational idea for the concept which is then developed through research on the site.

 The research can take many different approaches depending on the space itself and focuses on its most significant properties.
-Within the collective of participating artists and writers, the conceptual direction is chosen and during the research phase a rather open exhibition concept is developed, which is then passed on to others or published as an open call.
+Within the collective of participating artists and writers, the conceptual direction is chosen and during the research phase a rather open exhibition concept is developed, which is then passed on to others or published as an open call online and on-site.

 Every artist develops his/her own work and shares its concept with the others, so their perspectives can be taken into account for the theoretical layer before the works are realized.
 Aside from the theoretical layer, the non-virtual part is mainly created on site within a few days before the exhibition.